Recent from talks

 Commerce, Texas

-Commerce is a city in Hunt County, Texas, United States, situated on the eastern edge of North Texas and the western edge of East Texas, in the heart of the Texas Blackland Prairies.
-The town is 45 miles (72 km) south of the Texas/Oklahoma border.
-Commerce is the second-largest city in Hunt County, with a population of 9,090 at the 2020 census.
-The city is home to East Texas A&M University, a four-year university of more than 12,000 students that has been in the town since 1894.
-Commerce is one of the smallest college towns in Texas.
+Commerce is a city in Hunt County, Texas, United States, situated on the eastern edge of North Texas and the western edge of East Texas, within the Texas Blackland Prairies.
+Located 45 miles (72 km) south of the Texas/Oklahoma border, Commerce is the second-largest city in Hunt County, Part of the greater dallas metro area, with a population of 9,090 at the 2020 census.
+East Texas A&M University, a four-year university of more than 12,000 students, has been in Commerce since 1894.
+Commerce is one of the smallest college towns in Texas.[citation needed]

 According to the United States Census Bureau, Commerce has a total area of 8.0 square miles (20.7 km2), of which 7.9 square miles (20.5 km2) are land and 0.1 square miles (0.2 km2), or 0.94%, are water.
 The Middle Sulphur River, part of the Red River watershed, runs past the north side of Commerce and forms part of its northern border.